 The Burton Street Foundation is a community benefit society in Sheffield.
-It specialises in providing support for people with learning disabilities.
-They work with almost 250 adults and 50 children every week, with needs ranging from moderate learning difficulties, to profound and multiple learning disabilities.
+It provides support for people with learning disabilities, working with almost 250 clients every week.

 Burton Street Foundation employs around 150 local people, and its site is used by around 2,500 people each week, with many facilities open to the wider community.
 These include office and meeting spaces, event spaces, a bar, a gym, and a sports hall.

 The foundation uses a social model to craft its sessions, encouraging clients to express themselves through creative art and drama classes, discussion groups, cooking classes, or physical activities like swimming and cycling.
 These sessions help clients build confidence and learn independence, focusing on what they themselves want to do within their community.